vuejs/vue-cli/docs/plugin-dev-ui.md

 Supported inquirer types: `checkbox`, `confirm`, `input`, `password`, `list`, `rawlist`.

+In addition to those, the UI supports special types that only works with it: `color`.

 Use the `onWrite` hook to write the data to the configuration file (or execute any node code):

 ```js